Teach English in China: The Ultimate Step-by-Step Guide

 Why teach English in China?

+There are many great reasons to teach English in China.
 Teaching English abroad is an amazing way to gain professional experience while seeing the world and expanding your horizons.
 Although it’s possible to teach almost anywhere, China is one of the most interesting places in the world to be right now.
 Its booming economy and enormous, education-obsessed population make it an ideal place to gain overseas teaching experience.

 Many people enjoy teaching English in China because it offers: